Wednesday, December 18, 2024

 Discogs identifies the singers and players as Phil Featherstone on mandolin and sometimes harmonica, and Dempsey Jones on tiple, and as writer of their two-part dialog, "Uncle Abner and Elmer at the Rehearsal."

-(Played at the same fret, the three lowest pitched double and triple-string courses make a major chord, the three highest pitched make a minor chord.
-Sliding those positions up or down the neck can be very satisfying.)
+New to the tiple?
+Being tuned like a ukulele (gCea or aDf#b) means that when played at the same fret, the three lowest-pitched double and triple-string courses make a major chord (C for some players, D for others), while the three highest pitched make the relative minor chord.
+Sliding those positions up or down the neck can be very satisfying.

-Since a ukulele playing friend of mine is learning the mandolin, and I have mandolins, ukes and a Tiple, maybe we can work up such a duet.
+Since a ukulele playing friend of mine is learning the mandolin, and I have mandolins, ukes and a tiple, maybe we can work up such a duet.

 Reminder to self: Put new strings on the tiple!
 When the steel string bronze windings wear out, leaving little gaps, those nice sliding chords you hear on this recording slice through the calluses on my favorite left hand fingertips and can leave behind little splinters of bronze wire.
 Ouch!